Andrew Langevin

 What's good here:

-- Lists extraction method
+- Lists extraction method (dual extraction)

 - Provides individual amounts

-- Uses organic coffee
+- Uses quality coffee

 Example of a Poor Label